-- Where examinations are part of the national 'yellow label' service or where awarding bodies arrange collections, the Exams Officer will contact the relevant awarding bodies for advice and instructions and should not make own arrangements for transportation unless told to do so by the awarding body - for any examinations where centres make their own collection arrangements, centres should investigate alternative options that comply with the requirements detailed in the JCQ publication Instructions for conducting examinations. - The Exams Officer will ensure secure storage of completed examination scripts until collection. - If an alternative collection is unable to be organised the Exams Officer will transport the completed scripts to the Post Office for collection by Parcelforce - only after being advised by the awarding organisation.
+- Where examinations are part of the national 'yellow label' service or where awarding organisations arrange collections, the Exams Officer should seek advice from awarding organisations and should not make own arrangements for transportation unless told to do so by the awarding body - for any examinations where centres make their arrangements for transportation, centres should investigate alternative dispatch options that comply with the requirements detailed in the JCQ Instructions for conducting examinations. - The Exams Officer will ensure secure storage of completed examination scripts until collection. - If an alternative collection is unable to be organised, the Exams Officer will transport the completed scripts to the Post Office for collection by Parcelforce - only after being advised by the awarding organisation.